In Summer 2012, Queen Mary started recording staff sexual orientation as part of our commitment to equality and diversity.

 Who will be able to access this information?

 Only a small number of staff will access this information.
-The Diversity & Inlcusion Team will have access to anonymous aggregated data on staff sexual orientation.
+The Equality, Diversity and Inlcusion Team will have access to anonymous aggregated data on staff sexual orientation.
 Some HR administrators will have access to this information to input it on our computer system when it has been shared in circumstances such a new recruit.

 The data will not be viewed by your managers or your colleagues and will never be used for job selection or promotion.